Steps Of Listening In Acting

 5) Doing

-Doing is a two part commitment of the moment.
-Doing can come from two different areas of self, the inward spontaneous instinctual self or the self that is calculating with the mind which makes a decision to act or do.
-If an Actor has the wisdom to turn off their thinking then they can respond in doing only from their instinctual being rather than their intellectual decision process.
-This is how an actor creates an eb and flow within themselves of each moment of their craft.
+How an actor creates an ebb and flow within themselves of each moment is their craft of acting.
 There are two ways to commit to a doing.
 You can commit to doing something, or you can commit to doing nothing.
 In Acting both are actions as long as you have been considered and have had the initial 3 steps to listening occur.

 Doing is often decided by either instinct, or logic.
 Actors instincts can often make decisions of when to express or participate in a Doing at a faster pace of logic.
 Depending upon the Actors process they may act to Do out of a logical approach to self or out of an instinctual sense of self.
 We encourage you to do from instinct.